biocatiit/website/README.md

 # BioCAT Website

-This git contains the (not-yet-released) BioCAT website.
+This git contains the BioCAT website.
 The website is made using pelican, with the pelican-boostrap3 theme and the boostrap-rst plugins.
-It represents a ground up redesign of the previous website, and is designed with a mobile-first approach.

 ## Cloning